roomsixhu/schmidtinator/README.md

 * Some radiobuttons for different regex patterns, or additional charakters, Numbers.
 Or stringlenth.
 * Correct this silly onclick="this.value=''" to run only once.
-* Bottoms Dream stylish exportin three columns.
+* Bottoms Dream stylish export in three columns.
 * Texteditor incorporate.
 * Some basic security, trim, substring wordwrap and filsize limitation
 * try Post method
 * Translate Anleitung usage.
-* B/W style
+* B/W style alternative, switch.